LLNL/lbann/docs/layers/loss_layers.rst

 CrossEntropy
 ----------------------------------------

-Cross entropy between probability vectors.
+The :python:`CrossEntropy` layer measures the probability and error between vectors.

 Given a predicted distribution :math:`y` and ground truth distribution :math:`\hat{y}`,